- Traverse the famous Crib Goch ridge en route to the summit of Snowdon

-It starts with an easy climb from Pen y Pass along the Pyg Track before veering off to tackle the exposed ridge of Crib Goch.
-The bravest will march confidently along the top whilst the more nervous will be on all fours with most people managing a bit of both!
-The pinnacles give you a bit of easy vertical scrambling before the easy walk to Snowdon’s summit.
+It starts with a gentle hike from Pen-y-Pass along the Pyg Track before veering off to climb up to the imposing ridge of Crib Goch.
+The bravest will march confidently along the top while the more nervous will be on all fours with most people managing a bit of both!
+The pinnacles give you a bit of easy vertical scrambling before continuing to Snowdon’s summit via Garnedd Ugain/Crib y Ddysgl.
 Your return journey will be along the Miners’ Track where you’ll have amazing views back up to Crib Goch.

 You might also be interested in our Scramble Tryfan adventure or our Intro to Scrambling course.